Owosso man says mother killed 47-year-old after 'always getting into fights'

 There’s no word yet from Owosso Public Safety on when the suspect will be arraigned in court.

+"It's not something that happens in our community," he said.
+"I mean we're not immune from this.
+However, we haven't had a homicide in several years here."

-Copyright 2019 WILX.
+Copyright 2019 Gray Television.
 All rights reserved.